DaveHalvorsen/Wrangling_CIRM_Data/README.md

 # Transcription and Translation Review (Python & R)
-I recently mixed up Exons with Introns :S ... here's a review of Exons, Introns, Promoters, and Open Reading Frames with examples done in R Studio & Python:
+This is a review of Exons, Introns, Promoter Regions, and Open Reading Frames.
+Skip to the next section for the CIRM Data Wrangling Projects.

 #### Exons and Introns (Python)
 These programs can be found in the Exons_and_Introns folder: